See more articles

 Despite being one of the newest entrants to the AI space, it has quickly found its way into discussions with other elite platforms, such as ChatGPT and Gemini.

-In fact, Grok is the fastest-growing AI chatbot in the world in percentage terms – though 2026 has brought explosive growth and explosive controversy in equal measure.
-The deepfake scandal that erupted in late December 2025 has led to country-level bans, lawsuits, and Apple threatening to remove the Grok app from its App Store altogether.
+In fact, Grok has been one of the fastest-growing AI chatbots in the world in percentage terms – though 2026 has brought explosive growth and explosive controversy in equal measure.
+The deepfake scandal that erupted in late December 2025 led to country-level bans, lawsuits, and Apple privately threatening to remove the Grok app from its App Store in January.
+That story has since partially resolved – Apple approved Grok’s latest update after xAI added more guardrails – but the scars remain.

 Meanwhile, the blockbuster merger between xAI and SpaceX in February 2026, valued at a combined $1.25 trillion, has fundamentally changed the corporate picture behind Grok.
+And in a genuinely surprising twist, xAI has now signed an agreement to sell compute on its Colossus 1 supercluster to Anthropic – its most direct AI model rival.

 Now, let’s get onto some of the key Grok AI usage stats for 2026: